Opening your space up to the sun

-Gordon and Eileen live on a corner a plot which means two things, firstly there is in fact quite a lot of garden space but secondly it is spread all around the bungalow and could be considered to be an awkward shape.
+Gordon and Eileen live on a corner a plot which means two things: 1) there is in fact quite a lot of garden space, but 2) it is spread all around the bungalow and could be considered to be an awkward shape.
 There were 7 or so very large conifers when I first visited but they had already decided to have them removed to allow more space for a new design so I didn’t have to make the case for this.
 I arranged for this to happen quite quickly as we worked on the design as it makes it easier for my clients to imagine the new layout in the space.

 They had ordered a new bi-fold door to run along the living room and so bringing some decking out at floor level was very desirable here.
 We agreed that a one of the new composite decking products would be ideal as it could be the colour of the door frames and had non-slip rating.
 Another advantage is that is easily cleaned without changing its appearance (pressure washing can make timber ‘fuzzy’ or discolour it).